World’s Most Expensive Camera Brands

 Flagship DSLRs are not about dynamic range or flashy extras – photojournalists choose them as they will hit focus time and time again and never let them down, whatever the conditions.

+Yes, the best Canon cameras are certainly pricey!
 This is the most expensive Canon camera and definitely worth the investment if you need a reliable DSLR with stellar image quality.

 13. Nikon D6 – $6,490